Member Biography

 Professional titles; business ownership; board memberships; local government; club memberships:

-Member, Masonic bodies and other patriotic, fraternal and trade organizations and political clubs to the number of forty – seven.
+Member, Masonic bodies and other patriotic, fraternal, trade organizations, political clubs to the number of forty – seven.

 Pennsylvania Politics:

-Elected, Republican, Pennsylvania State Senate, 1914-1917; committee assignments, Appropriations, Judiciary Special, Library, Military Affairs, Public Grounds and Buildings, Public Health and Sanitation; chairman Public Printing.
+Elected, Republican, Pennsylvania State Senate, 8th district, Philadelphia (Part) County, 1914-1917; committee assignments, Appropriations, Judiciary Special, Library, Military Affairs, Public Grounds and Buildings, Public Health and Sanitation, Public Printing (Chairman); died, August 27, 1917, in office of the Senate.

 Legacy: